Adventure Time (short film): Release and reception

-"Adventure Time" first aired as part of Frederator Studios' Random!
+"Adventure Time" first aired as a stand-alone 7-minute short on Nicktoons on January 11, 2007.
+It later aired as part of Frederator Studios' Random!
 Cartoons on December 7, 2008.
 In between airings, it leaked onto the internet and went viral.
 According to Frederator Studios producer and founder Fred Seibert the short, "between all of its distribution points," had been viewed almost 3,000,000 times by April 2008.
 The feature was later nominated for an Annie Award for Best Animated Short Subject, although it did not win.

 After its release and success, Frederator Studios then pitched an Adventure Time series to Nickelodeon, but the network passed on it twice.
 The studio then approached Cartoon Network.
 The network said they would be willing to produce the series if Ward could prove that "the seven-minute short made for Nick wasn't a one-hit wonder".
 Ward quickly retooled the concept of the pilot; he wanted a potential series to be "fully realized", rather than feature the "pre-school vibe" that he believed defined the original pilot.
 Initially, Ward submitted a rough storyboard that featured Finn and an "oblivious" Princess Bubblegum going on a spaghetti-supper date.
 However, the network was not happy with this story, and specifically asked for an episode that contained the same things that had "made the short so special, like the crazy opening dance, the 'Abe Lincoln moment,' funny catchwords, and the awkward princess/kiss moment at the end."
 Ward then created an early storyboard for the episode "The Enchiridion!", which was his attempt to emulate the style of the original short.
 Eventually, Cartoon Network approved the first season in September 2008, and "The Enchiridion!" became the first episode to enter into production.